dfahlander/typeson/README.md

 JSON with type info

 # Why?
-JSON can only contain simple types.
-Many times you'd want to serialize Dates and Errors but there's no standard JSON-ish way to do that.
-Typically, you'd need it when you:
-1. want to send complex types over the wire
-2. want to persist complex types
+JSON can only contain simple types: strings, numbers, booleans, Arrays and Objects.
+In case you want to serialize a Date or an Error object for example, you will need fix that manually.
+Typeson is just JSON that supports built-in javascript types as well as those types you register.

 # Features
 * Can stringify Dates, RegExps, Errors by default (will support more times soon...)